/writing/big data/12-database-examples-in-real-life

 What is a Database?

 A database is a systematic collection of large volumes of data stored in a way that is easily accessible.
-The main purpose of database systems is to store related information together so that it can be easily retrieved, managed, and updated.
+Databases store related information together so that it can be easily retrieved, managed, and updated.
 Databases consist of five main components.
 The hardware, or the physical electronic devices, act as an interface between computers and real-world systems.
 The software consists of programs that manage database management systems (DBMS).
 Next comes that data, which is the information gathered, stored, accessed, and processed by a DBMS.
 Then comes the procedure, which implies the set of instructions and rules used to design and run the databases.
 Finally, we have the database access languages that help us access the databases and export data.
-Additionally, data integrity, performance optimization, concurrency control, security, backup, and recovery are the characteristics of a database

 12 Database Examples in Real Life